mabrobotics/MD80-x-CANdle-Documentation/Ecosystem.md

 The optimal height between the magnet and the encoder IC is 1mm.
 The magnet and the encoder must be on the same rotation axis.

 MD80 HW2.0 is equipped with seven mounting holes.
 Please refer to the technical drawing below to find out the hole dimensions and their placement.
-The PCB 3D models for both HW2.0, HW1.1, and HV1.3 can be found here.
+The PCB 3D models for both HW2.0, HW1.1, and HV1.3 can be found @@@@here.

 ```{figure} images/technical_drawing_md80.png
 :alt: candle